-The thermal resistance of closed loop pulsating heat pipe with acetone as working fluid decreases with increase in the heat input hence the thermal performance of closed loop pulsating heat pipe with acetone as working fluid increases with increase in the heat input.
-Also it was found from the experimental results that thermal resistance of closed loop pulsating heat pipe with acetone as working fluid increases first and then decreases.
+The thermal resistance of closed loop pulsating heat pipe decreases with increase in the heat input for both methanol and acetone hence the thermal performance of closed loop pulsating heat pipe increases with increase in the heat input.
+Also it was found from the experimental result that the thermal resistance offered by closed loop pulsating heat pipe with acetone as working fluid is comparatively less for the same heat input as compared to closed loop pulsating heat pipe with methanol as working fluid.
+Hence for the filling ratio of 60 % closed loop pulsating heat pipe with acetone as working fluid provides best thermal performance.